-- Adaptive utensils, upper extremity orthoses to maintain self-care independence, OT and splinting for hand and wrist contracture prevention (intrinsic-plus, ulnar deviation pattern interferes with function)
+- OT to evaluate for adaptations to promote the functional use of upper extremities as well as splinting for hand and wrist contracture prevention (intrinsic-plus, ulnar deviation pattern interferes with function).5

 Coordination of care

-Team ideally includes neurology and/or PM&R, PT, OT, cardiology, pulmonology, nutrition, psychology for both emotional and neuropsychological issues, social work, DME expert, MDA or other family support and information providers, with referrals to orthopedics, orthotist, endocrinologist, ophthalmologist as appropriate.
+Care teams for those with DMD and BMD ideally include neurology, PM&R, physical therapy, occupational therapy, cardiology, pulmonology, endocrinology, orthopedics, nutrition, psychology for both emotional and neuropsychological issues, social work, orthotics, durable medical equipment expert, and MDA or other family support and information providers.5,16

 Patient & family education

-Include mechanism of dystrophin in layman’s terms, rationale for physical therapy, steroid therapy, expected future needs, cognitive-behavioral effects, ideal dietary management, genetic counseling, anesthesia precautions.
-Preventive, routine nature of cardiac and pulmonary screening to detect problems before serious symptoms develop and potential for treatment must be strongly emphasized.
+Physicians should discuss mechanism of dystrophin in simple terms, rationale for physical therapy, steroid therapy, expected future needs, cognitive-behavioral effects, ideal dietary management, genetic counseling, and anesthesia precautions.
+Preventive, routine nature of cardiac and pulmonary screening to detect problems before serious symptoms develop and potential for treatment must be strongly emphasized.13

 Measurement of Treatment Outcomes including those that are impairment-based, activity participation-based and environmentally-based

-Participation/Environment: School participation, summer camp, avoidance of hospitalizations, transition and educational-vocational planning in place; CHART and other tools for health-related QOL may be monitored.
+Participation/Environment: School participation, summer camp, avoidance of hospitalizations, transition and educational-vocational planning in place; The Craig Handicap Assessment and Reporting Technique (CHART) and other tools for health-related QOL may be monitored.

 Translation into Practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Encourage support group, registry, and clinical trial involvement.
+Encourage support group, registry, and clinical trial involvement.16

 Stay abreast of new developments in therapeutic options and treatment guidelines.
 Insist on optimal preventive and proactive pulmonary and cardiac care, as well as management of nutrition and osteopenia/osteoporosis.